Jarrio/Haxe-Manager/README.md

 Go [here](https://github.com/Jarrio/Haxe-Manager/blob/master/Features.md) for a complete feature list

-*Please note: This is still in early development and I will clean up code and make changes as I go through iterations so bare with me*
+*Please note: This is still in early development and I will clean up code and make changes as I go through iterations so bear with me*

 You can copy this repo to the `vscode extensions` folder to install or